Outbound-Process/.github/.github/ISSUE_TEMPLATE/coDoc Support Request for External Collaboration.md

 <Specify one or more target groups not listed above>
 ```

-> We focus on developers as target group, because it’s likely that developers use GitHub already in their daily work.
-Previous pilots with other target groups didn't get much feedback so it’s questionable if we should spend the effort for such deliverables.
+> We focus on developers as target group, because it's likely that developers use GitHub already in their daily work.
+Previous pilots with other target groups didn't get much feedback so it's questionable if we should spend the effort for such deliverables.

 ### What is the number of documentation deliverables (buildable maps) that could be suitable for external collaboration through github.com: